Reading time: 11 minutes

 When you witness people in misery, you feel obligated to preach to them instead of simply empathizing with them.
 In fact, you might not even know what empathy is.

-This is a toxic attitude since it assumes that every problem must have a solution that worked for you or that you think will work for them.
-As they say, “if all you have is a hammer, everything looks like a nail.”
+This is a toxic attitude.
+It assumes that every problem must have a solution that works for you, or you think will work for them.
+As they say, “If all you have is a hammer, everything looks like a nail.”

 5. You run away from taking responsibility for your actions.